 - If you test positive for coronavirus – provide details of contacts via NHS Test and Trace.

 Download the NHS COVID-19 App

 From Monday 17 May 2021, the majority of the indoor and remaining outdoor businesses reopened, and gathering limits increased indoors and outdoors.
 The Stay in the UK restriction has also been lifted and people are now able to travel to green list countries, if they permit inbound travel.

 Up to six people or two households are now able to meet indoors and up to 30 people outdoors.

 Business and activities

-The roadmap, which has now been published, outlines four steps for easing restrictions.
+The roadmap outlines four steps for easing restrictions.
 Before proceeding to the next step, the Government will examine the data to assess the impact of previous steps.